Magnus Carlsen

-Carlsen became World Chess Champion in 2013 by defeating Viswanathan Anand.
+Magnus Carlsen became World Chess Champion in 2013 by defeating Viswanathan Anand.
 He retained his title against Anand the following year and won both the 2014 World Rapid Championship and World Blitz Championship, becoming the first player to hold all three titles simultaneously, a feat which he repeated in 2019 and 2022.
-He defended his classical world title against Sergey Karjakin in 2016, against Fabiano Caruana in 2018, and against Ian Nepomniachtchi in 2021.
-Carlsen has declined to defend his title against Nepomniachtchi in 2023.
+He defended his classical world title against Sergey Karjakin in 2016, Fabiano Caruana in 2018, and Ian Nepomniachtchi in 2021.
+Carlsen declined to defend his title in 2023, citing a lack of motivation.

 Known for his attacking style as a teenager, Carlsen has since developed into a universal player.
 He uses a variety of openings to make it harder for opponents to prepare against him and reduce the utility of pre-game computer analysis.
-He has stated the middlegame is his favourite part of the game as it "comes down to pure chess".
+Carlsen has stated that the middlegame is his favourite part of the game as it comes down to "pure chess".

 Childhood

-Carlsen was born in Tønsberg, Norway, on 30 November 1990 to Sigrun Øen, a chemical engineer, and Henrik Albert Carlsen, an IT consultant.
+Carlsen was born in Tønsberg, Norway, on 30 November 1990 to Sigrun Øen (1963–2024), a chemical engineer, and Henrik Albert Carlsen, an IT consultant.
 The family spent one year in Espoo, Finland, and then in Brussels, Belgium, before returning to Norway in 1998, where they lived in Lommedalen, Bærum.
 They later moved to Haslum.
 Carlsen showed an aptitude for intellectual challenges at a young age.
-At two years, he could solve 500-piece jigsaw puzzles; at four, he enjoyed assembling Lego sets with instructions intended for children aged 10–14.
+At two years, he could solve 50-piece jigsaw puzzles; at four, he enjoyed assembling Lego sets with instructions intended for children aged 10–14.

-His father, a keen amateur chess player, taught him to play at age 5, although he initially showed little interest in it.
-He has three sisters, and in 2010 stated that one of the things that first motivated him to take up chess seriously was the desire to beat his elder sister at the game.
+His father, a keen amateur chess player, taught him to play at the age of five, although he initially showed little interest in it.
+Magnus has three sisters; he has said his original motivation to study chess seriously was a desire to be able to beat his elder sister.

-The first chess book Carlsen read was a booklet named Find the Plan by Bent Larsen, and his first book on openings was Eduard Gufeld's The Complete Dragon.
-Carlsen developed his early chess skills playing by himself for hours on end—moving the pieces around, searching for combinations, and replaying games and positions his father showed him.
-Simen Agdestein emphasises Carlsen's exceptional memory, stating that he was able to recall the locations, populations, flags and capitals of all the countries in the world by age five.
-Later, he memorised the locations, populations, coats-of-arms and administrative centres of "virtually all" 356 Norwegian municipalities.
+Carlsen developed his early chess skills by playing alone.
+Carlsen had an exceptional memory and could recall the locations, populations, flags and capitals of all the countries in the world by the age of five.
 He participated in his first tournament—the youngest division of the 1999 Norwegian Chess Championship—at 8 years and 7 months, and scored 6/11.

 Carlsen was coached at the Norwegian College of Elite Sport by the country's top player, Grandmaster (GM) Simen Agdestein, who in turn cites Norwegian football manager Egil "Drillo" Olsen as a key inspiration for his coaching strategy.
-In 2000, Agdestein introduced Carlsen to Torbjørn Ringdal Hansen, a former Norwegian junior champion and later International Master (IM) and Grandmaster (GM), as Ringdal served a one-year siviltjeneste (an alternative civilian service programme) at the college.
+In 2000, Agdestein introduced Carlsen to Torbjørn Ringdal Hansen, a former Norwegian junior champion and later International Master (IM) and GM, as Ringdal served a one-year siviltjeneste (an alternative civilian service programme) at the college.